HicaroD/HicaroD/README.md

 I'm a 🇧🇷 brazilian software engineer with more than 3 years of experience and Computer Science student at Universidade Federal de Alagoas (UFAL).

-I work as a mobile and back-end developer at Otimize, brazilian startup pioneer in technologies for 3D evaluation of human movement kinematics.
+I work as a mobile and back-end developer at Otimize, a brazilian startup pioneer in technologies for 3D evaluation of human movement kinematics.
 During my spare time, I have made sporadic contributions to open-source developer tools, such as telescope.nvim (fuzzy finder for the Neovim text editor written in Lua) and